trilogy-group/arangodb/Documentation/Books/Manual/Security/DC2DC/README.md

 ```

 Make sure to protect and store both generated files (`my-tls-ca.crt` & `my-tls-ca.key`) in a safe place.
-<br/>Note: CA certificates have a much longer lifetime than normal certificates.
-Therefore even more care is needed to store them safely.

 To create a CA certificate used to **sign client authentication certificates**, run: